canibanoglu/tango_with_django_book/chapters/cookie.rst

 To use session based cookies you need to perform the following steps.

 #.
 Make sure that ``MIDDLEWARE_CLASSES`` in ``settings.py`` contains ``django.contrib.sessions.middleware.SessionMiddleware``.
 #.
 Configure your session backend.
-By default a database backend is assumed - so you will have to have your database set up and ensure that it is synchronised.
-See the `official Django Documentation on Sessions <https://docs.djangoproject.com/en/1.5/topics/http/sessions/>`_ for other backend configurations.
+By default a database backend is assumed - so you will have make sure that  your database is set up and synchronised.
+See the `official Django Documentation on Sessions for other backend configurations <https://docs.djangoproject.com/en/1.5/topics/http/sessions/>`_.

 Now if you want to check if the cookie has been stored you can do so by accessing the ``request.session`` object, where ``request`` is the name of your view's required parameter.
 Check out the modified ``index()`` function below to see how to do this.